|

 of the islands.
 While a museum curator asked us to collect any

-collect the hazardis rubbish.
+collect the hazardous rubbish.
 When we queried them where the distinction

 lay between rubbish and artifact they could not answer.
-We duely
+We duly

 collected the rubbish and on our return voyage aboard a Naval